GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/inventory/index.md

 When your inventory is saved to a variable, you can then save this variable using the storage actions and actions related to JSON:

 ![](/gdevelop5/all-features/inventory-serialization.png)

+## Reference

+All actions, conditions and expressions are listed in [the iventory reference page](/gdevelop5/all-features/inventory/reference/).